 THE CHRISTMAS PINE TREE

-One day, in a woodland called … Oh!
+One day, in a woodland called, Oh!
 I have forgotten its name, but woods they certainly were.

 There lived a little boy called Johnny.
-He lived all by himself except for all the woodland animals who had learned to love him and keep him company.
+He lived all by himself except for all the woodland animals, who had learned to love him and keep him company.

 But who was Johnny?
 What was he doing all by himself in the woods?